 Noise issues are among the most common tenant complaints to landlords.
 Generally, soundproofing an apartment is not required in building codes, but tenants do have a right to "quiet enjoyment" of their rental units.
 Noise complaints are usually due to either noisy neighbors, lack of adequate noise barriers, or tenants who are particularly sensitive to noise.
 If your tenants are complaining about noise, and you feel the issue needs to be addressed, consider these suggestions for soundproofing your rental, ranging from free to more expensive.

 Often tenants feel uncomfortable asking their neighbors to keep noise down, and the neighbors may have no idea that their noise is bothering anyone.
 If your tenants have not yet tried to address their concerns directly with their neighbors, ask them if they're comfortable doing so.
-Obviously, it's better to keep things friendly, and bringing in a third party (you!) can sometimes complicate a situation and make the "offender" feel defensive.
-If your tenants have addressed the issue directly with the neighbor, and if you feel the neighbor really is being excessively noisy (i.e.: stereo blasting late at night), you may need to get involved and send a letter to your loud tenant.
+Obviously, it's better to keep things friendly, and bringing in a third party (you) can sometimes complicate a situation and make the "offender" feel defensive.
+If your tenants have addressed the issue directly with the neighbor, and if you feel the neighbor really is being excessively noisy (e.g. stereo blasting late at night), you may need to get involved and send a letter to your loud tenant.

-Pictures, tapestries, wall hangings, throw rugs and draperies can be helpful in addressing noise issues.
+Pictures, tapestries, wall hangings, throw rugs, and draperies can be helpful in addressing noise issues.
 A fact of apartment and multi-housing living is that tenants will inevitably hear their neighbors.
 Noise can be lessened to some degree by minimizing empty wall and floor space, and by using rugs, thick curtains, and wall hangings.

 Sound waves, like water, take the path of least resistance.
 Noise that travels through vents and ducts can be particularly annoying because the narrow and confined metal space can actually amplify sound.
-Try wrapping ducts with accoustical insulation.
+Try wrapping ducts with acoustical insulation.
 You can also replace ductwork near vents with lined ductwork, and install lined grilles.

 Often if upstairs noise is a problem, this solution can be more effective and cheaper than soundproofing the lower unit.
 Make sure to install a thick carpet pad as well.

 Noise can "leak" through cracks in drywall and other soundproofing materials.
 Acoustical sealants, or acoustical caulk, is used to prevent sound leakage.
 Without sealants, drywall or other materials are less effective.